matdotcom/WorldsHardestGame/README.md

 # Worlds Hardest game!

 ## HOW TO PLAY
-Download the repo, go into jarfile folder, run the jarfile and dont update fxgl as i havent touched this game in years.
+Download the repo, go into jarfile folder, run the jarfile called testgame.jar and dont update fxgl as i havent touched this game in years.
 Enjoy my take on the game

 ## CONTROLS